 Minivans leaving from the market throughout the day (S3) can take you to within a 20-minute walk of the site.

 It's a 1½ to two-hour walk from La Unión, starting from behind the central market, where a steep flight of steps lead up to a water tower.
 From there, the defined path continues through beautiful altiplano (Andean plateau) landscapes.
-Once you've climbed up to the plain, look for a road and the ruins visible on open ground to the right.
+When you've climbed to the plain, look for a road and the ruins visible on open ground to the right.
 Locals will point you in the right direction.